Shirakumo/lichat-protocol/README.md

 If the client receives an `edit` update whose `id` and `from` fields do not refer to any previous `message` update, the client should simply ignore the update.

 #### 7.5 Channel Trees (shirakumo-channel-trees)
+Purpose: enforces a structure on channels and allows creating channel hierarchies for easier grouping.

 A new convention for channel names is introduced. §2.4.4 is restricted further in the following manner: forward slash characters (`U+002F`) may only occur between two other characters that are not a forward slash character.

 Generally for a `channel-update`, the following terminology is introduced: the `parent channel` is a channel with the name of the current channel up to and excluding the last forward slash character in the name.
 If no forward slash occurs in the name, the primary channel is considered the parent channel.